-In the United Kingdom, the cucumber sandwich is a classic tea-time treat known for its simplicity.
+In the United Kingdom, the cucumber sandwich is a tea-time classic known for its simplicity.
 It is made with thin slices of cucumber, soft butter, and crustless white bread.
 Its freshness and light texture make it a popular choice for formal events and casual gatherings.
-There are no pretensions or complex ingredients; just a balanced bite that refreshes without being heavy.
+There are no pretensions or complex ingredients; just a balanced bite that refreshes without overwhelming.

 The engineering of the bite: precision in cutting and spreading 🥒

 The technical success of the cucumber sandwich lies in two factors: the thickness of the cucumber and the temperature of the butter.
 The slices must be thin, almost translucent, to prevent the bread from becoming soggy.
 The butter should be at room temperature, between 18 and 20 °C, to spread evenly without tearing the crumb.
-Some purists recommend lightly salting the cucumber before assembling, as this draws out excess water and maintains the bread's structure.
+Some purists recommend lightly salting the cucumber before assembling it, thus extracting excess water and maintaining the bread's structure.

 When the cucumber seeks revenge on your sandwich bread 🍞